.NET HELP

 C# Concatenate Strings (How It Works For Developers): Figure 4 - IronPDF for .NET: The C# PDF Library

-IronPDF is a C# library that helps to work with PDFs in .NET framework.
-It can create PDFs from HTML, CSS, JavaScript, and images with high accuracy.
+IronPDF is a C# library that helps to work with PDFs in the .NET framework.
+It can create PDFs from HTML with IronPDF, CSS, JavaScript, and images with high accuracy.
 IronPDF uses Chrome's rendering engine to make sure your PDFs look exactly like the web content you're converting, with accurate layouts and designs.
 It's easy to set up and works across various .NET applications, including ASP.NET and MVC.
 You can also tweak PDFs by adding text, images, or securing them with passwords and digital signatures.
 IronPDF can handle heavy workloads efficiently, making it suitable for high-demand environments.

 Code Example